Search

 Table of Contents

-• Overview of Recent Rail Incidents
+• Overview of Recent Rail Accidents in Spain

-• Details of the Collision
+• Details of the Train Collision

-• Impact on Rail Services
+• Impact of Recent Accidents on Rail Safety

-Overview of Recent Rail Incidents
+Overview of Recent Rail Accidents in Spain

-MADRID, Jan 22 (Reuters) - A commuter train collided with a crane in southeastern Spain on Thursday, emergency services said, in the country's fourth rail crash in less than a week.
+MADRID, Jan 22 (Reuters) - A commuter train collided with a crane arm that swung into its path in southeastern Spain on Thursday, the transport minister said, in the country's fourth rail accident in less than a week.

-Details of the Collision
+Details of the Train Collision

-Impact on Rail Services
+Impact of Recent Accidents on Rail Safety

-Two days after that, a commuter train derailed after a containment wall fell on the track due to heavy rain near the city of Barcelona, killing the driver and seriously injuring four passengers.
+Two days after that, on Tuesday, a commuter train derailed after a containment wall fell on the track due to heavy rain near the city of Barcelona, killing the driver and seriously injuring four passengers.

 Key Takeaways